 Another recap of a jaunt with Island Bites contributor Bruce.
 Where did we go?
 To the Wedgehood Hotel, home of the luxurious Bacchus Restaurant, whose lobby delivers an afternoon tea in the midst of purple plush.

 We were both impressed by the refinement of the Bacchus lobby.
-A fireplace exuded warmth at the far end of the room; the bar reached floor to high ceiling, slightly resembling the elegant yet creepy bar in The Shining.
+A fireplace exuded warmth at the far end of the room; the bar reached floor to high ceiling, slightly resembling the elegant yet creepy bar in The Shining. we are definitely thinking about buying outdoor fireplaces for out home, they look awesome.

 We were much less impressed by the people that served us.
 Our receiving hostess was pleasant enough, but our server!
 By God, I swear she could have been an Air Canada attendant, from her haughty demeanour to the figure skater’s bun to the scarf she tied to her neck.
 That is not a favourable comparison, dear readers.